chainx-org/ChainX/README.md

 ```

 ## Development

-When you succeed to build the project with `cargo build`, the `chainx` binary should be present in `target/release/chainx`.

 We assume `chainx` is in your `$PATH` in the following sections.
 Run this command so that `chainx` could be found in `$PATH`: